unionai/unionai-docs/source/data-input-output/flytefile.md

 When initializing a `FlyteFile` with a remote file location, all URI schemes supported by `fsspec` are supported, the most common being: `http`, `https`, `gs` and `s3`.

-## Where dos FlyteFile and Flyte Directory store the actual data?
+## Where do FlyteFile and Flyte Directory store the actual data?

 {@@ if serverless @@}